Harrison-Healthcare/Risk-Calculator/README.md

 ### Core Documents
 - **[Methodology](./docs/methodology/methodology.md):** Complete methodology documentation with worked examples
-- **[Evidence Summary](./docs/evidence/evidence-summary.md):** Central study document with complete citations, DOI links, and JBI quality scores for the relative risk and prevalence values used in the risk calculator.
+- **[Risk Dial Citations](./docs/evidence/risk-dial-citations/):** Peer-reviewed studies and citations that provide the relative risk and prevalence data used to calculate weights in the Harrison Healthcare Risk Dial for each disease.
 - **[Risk Calculator Spreadsheet](./data/risk-calculator.csv):** Comprehensive spreadsheet of risk factors, relative risks, and prevalence data for all disease models
 - **[CHD Simulation Study](./analysis/simulation-studies/coronary-heart-disease/CHD-simulation-study-white%20paper.md):** Validation study comparing our methodology against the Framingham Risk Score for Coronary Heart Disease (correlation r > 0.95)